bcgov/public-cloud-techdocs/docs/azure/design-build-and-deploy-an-application/deploy-an-app-to-the-azure-landing-zone.md

 # Deploy an application to the B.C.
-Government Azure landing zone
+Government Azure Landing Zone

 Last updated: **September 24, 2024**